PatrickEMcLean/DungeonMerchantStory/WorkingDraft (unknown00236c8e72eb's conflicted copy 2013-09-27).md

 "Yeah, I dare plenty.
 Now strike me down.
 Or pull a rabbit out of a hat.
 I don't care.
 Just work some magic already."

-The Mage raised his hands in the air and began a guttural chant that rose in volume and intensity.
+The Mage raised his hands in the air and began a gutteral chant that rose in volume and intensity.
 His eyes rolled back into his head.
-Even as the crowd parted behind Boltac, the merchant stood his ground.
-As the Mage reached a full-throated yell, he whipped his entire body and threw his hands at Boltac.
+Even as the crowd parted behind him, Boltac stood his ground.
+Finally, as the Mage reached a full-throated yell, he whipped his entire body and threw his hands at Boltac.

-The BattleMage held this pose for a moment, but nothing happened.
-The shook his hands in frustration.
+The BattleMage held the fearsome pose for a moment, then, when nothing happened.
+He shook his hands in frustration.
 Then, he looked at the tip of his fingers.
-A blush covered his face and overwhelmed the red handprint where Boltac had slapped him.
+Then a blush covered his face and hit the red handmark that Boltac had just left on his cheek.

 "En-henh.
 Nuttin."
 Boltac turned to the crowd and said, "See?
 They're frauds.
 FRAUDS!
-Their magic doesn't work anymore."
+They're magic doesn't work anymore."

 Torvalds, with fear in his voice, turned to the Mages and said, "But you told me that it was that the portents were bad.
 That it was an ill-omened time for the working of great magics!"

 With that the crowd burst into laughter.
 There were hoots and howls of derision.
 One of the men even threw a clod of earth and hit the BattleMage in the face.

 "All right!
 All right!" yelled Boltac, waving his arms for quiet.
-None of the men listened.
-But their commander, Laughlin, dismounted from his horse and strode to the center of the gathering.
-He did not even have to speak.
-He raised his large, gloved hand and the men fell silent.
-He looked to Boltac and asked, "Are we through?"

-"A few more words," said Boltac.

-"Traitor," Torvalds hissed at Laughlin.
-"You have lost any chance you had to become a full citizen of the Mercian empire."

-Laughlin smiled stepped out from between Boltac and Torvalds.

-"So, Torvalds.
-There's no reason this has to get ugly.
-Mostly because I didn't hire these exorbitantly priced Companions to fight you."
-Boltac nodded at Laughlin who now stood in the circle behind Torvalds.
-"That's a compliment, you're a hell of a negotiator."

-Boltac continued, "I hired them NOT to fight you.
+Then he turned his attention back to Torvalds and Weeveston.
+"I didn't hire these exorbitantly priced Companions to fight you."
+Boltac nodded at the leader of the Free Companions and quickly added, "That's a compliment, you're a hell of a negotiator."
+He turned back to Torvalds and continued.
+"I hired them NOT to fight you.
 Less risk.
 Cheaper that way.
 In fact, I made them all citizens.
-Gave them each a nice plot of land, reclaiming an area that had been recently terrorized by an evil Wizard and his creations."
+Gave them a nice plot of land, reclaiming an area that had been recently terrorized by an evil Wizard and his creations."

-Weeveston asked, "What happened to the Wizard?
-What have you done with Dimsbury."
+Weeveston asked, "What happened to the Wizard?"

 "Ennnh, magic was a dangerous business while it lasted.
 But, here's the thing.
-Just cause I'm not paying these guys, doesn't mean they can't rip you limb from limb for their own enjoyment."
+Just cause I'm not paying them, doesn't mean they can't rip you limb from limb for their own enjoyment."

 The men cheered.